jpwhalley/literaryclock/Readme.md

 &nbsp;

 	amazon_affiliate_api.py
 A code snippet of how I used the amazon api to get the unique asin identifier for the book from which a quote came from.
+Needs [python-amazon-product-api (version 0.2.8)](http://python-amazon-product-api.readthedocs.io/en/latest/) to work and a Amazon Associates Web Service account as described in the [api documents](http://python-amazon-product-api.readthedocs.io/en/latest/basic-usage.html).

 &nbsp;